Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 <script src="https://gist.github.com/trikitrok/9603a635892e6f29b574bfcfe7a983d5.js"></script>

-Notice how we keep the state of the partially composed object and apply the decorations incrementally until it’s returned by the `build` method.
+Notice how we keep the state of the partially composed object and apply the decorations incrementally until it’s returned by the `make` method.
 Notice also how the beverage is the initial state in the process of creating the composite object.

 These are the tests after introducing the builder design pattern: